curl/everything-curl/cmdline/urls/query.md

 When adding query parts, curl adds ampersand separators.

-The syntax is identical to that used for [--data-urlencode](../../http/post/url-encode.md) with one extension: If the argument starts with a `+` (plus), the rest of the string is provided as-is unencoded.
+The syntax is identical to that used `--data-urlencode` with one extension: the `+` prefix.
+See below.

  - `content`: This will make curl URL encode the content and add that to the query.
 Just be careful so that the content does not contain any `=` or `@`